muheicdesign/generate_capacitor/user_guide/generator_capacitor_user_guide.md

 ## Open Anaconda and create new conda environment

 Open **Anaconda** on your computer.
-If it needs to update - then update immediately.
+If it needs to update - then **DON'T** update.
+There is currently a bug in the newest version.
+For now just press "Remind me later".

 After opening it the "home" tab should look something like this: